Here at Bluchic, we want every business owner to fall head over heels in love with their website.

 2 | Is it easy to customize to fit my brand?

 Once you’ve found a theme that complements your website content, the next is discovering if it’s easy to customize.
-What if you have your own logo, colour code and font?
+What if you have your own logo, color code, and font?

 While at the current moment, you may not want a lot of customization, you most likely will want this option in the near future.
 If you already have set fonts and color codes you use for your brand, make sure you are able to implement them before deciding on a WordPress theme.

 Also, make sure you know what comes with the standard option of the theme, meaning the bare bones of the template.
 Are there advanced options that are included with the theme?
 What are they and do they complement your business?